ericaschwa/comp120.spring2016.team2/README.md

 ### User Testing
 We asked several people for their input on our current user interface, and most of the feedback given is frontend-specific.
 Many of them like how the page looks; however, they do see the mostly empty space on the right side of the page as a problem.
 Suggestions on what to fill the unused space with were made by these users, such as putting a field that helps to see the trend of what is going on in the table.
 We have taken this feedback and will consider this as we further develop our frontend.

+### Static Content Optimization
+Initially our website was really slow, loading about 800 incidents in 11.67 seconds.
+We therefore decided to perform some static content optimization, and when that was done we saw a great improvement of about 50%; the current issue display page now loads the same number of incidents in 5.6 seconds.
+Our optimization was performed using the following techniques: removing expired pages, uglifying and minifying css and htlm pages, combining all our javascript files and introducing pagination in the issue display page.
+Some of the tools that we used were Yslow and Google Chrome development tools(the audits and the network tab).

 ## Contributors
 - [Max Ettelson](http://github.com/mdettelson)
 - [Chris Hinstorff](http://github.com/chinstorff)